maximkoretskiy/postcss-autoreset/README.md

 Rules filter function.
 Takes `string` or `function`.
 Possible values:
- - 'bem' - reset all BEM blocks and element, ignore modifiers. (naming: `.block__element-modifier`);
+ - 'bem' - reset all BEM blocks and element, ignore modifiers and pseudoclasses. (naming: `.block__element-modifier`);
- - 'suit' - reset all SUIT CSS components and parts, ignore modifiers and states.
+ - 'suit' - reset all SUIT CSS components and parts, ignore modifiers, states and pseudoclasses.

 You can define custom rules filter to fit your styles naming.